 A session lasts an hour and a half.
 In that time I can give you the tools you need to prepare for an interview in a way that makes it as easy as possible on the day to make the impression you want to and give the interviewer what they need to make you an offer.

 If you’re looking for coaching ahead of an online job interview, it makes sense for us to work together online.
-My coronavirus offer still applies.
+Otherwise, let’s meet in person, if we can.

 Coaching in person – £225 for a 90-minute session, plus travel outside Manchester and any room-hire

 Coaching via Zoom – £195 for a session up to two hours

 Because virtual coaching can take a bit longer, I’m happy to offer you some extra time, to make sure you get the full benefit.

 It’s very easy!
 We just need to find a time and a place to meet.
 In fact, if we’re working via Zoom, we don’t even need a place.